dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/alias.md

 </File>

 This would return `analytics.finance.sales_dashboard` in the database, instead of the default `analytics.finance.sales_total`.

 </TabItem>

 <TabItem value="seeds" label="Seeds">

-Configure a seed's alias in your `dbt_project.yml` file.
+Configure a seed's alias in your `dbt_project.yml` file or config block.

 For example, if you have a seed that represents `product_categories` and want to alias it as `categories_data`, you would alias like this: